AT&T investors denied a dial-in as annual meeting goes online

 Activists have long complained the online-only formats give companies the chance to stifle dissent, even as issues such as climate change draw more attention.
 One is John Chevedden, a prolific filer and backer of shareholder resolutions including one this year calling on AT&T to have an independent board chair.

 Like Rechenbach, Chevedden got an email from AT&T on Tuesday indicating he would not have a chance to speak.
-Chevedden said he has had difficulties at other online meetings this year including at Goodyear Tire & Rubber Co, which cut him off as he spoke, and at Bank of New York Mellon Corp which did not take his questions.
+Chevedden said he has had difficulties at other online meetings this year including at Goodyear Tire & Rubber Co (GT.O), which cut him off as he spoke, and at Bank of New York Mellon Corp (BK.N) which did not take his questions.

 “Companies are trying to take advantage of COVID-19 and silence voices,” Chevedden said.